swagindustries/drumkit/README.md

 If you are running the command with `--dev` option, you should be redirected to https://mercure-router.local/.well-known/mercure/ui/

-:information_source: You can also use a file to configure drumkit, see documentation for more information.
+:information_source: You can also use a file to configure DRUMKIT, see documentation for more information.

 Roadmap for v1.0.0
 ------------------

 - [] Support Redis as event storage
+- [] Add no-ssl option (to make it possible to run it behinds a proxy easily)

 Running in production
 ---------------------